MIDA-group/CytoBrowser/README.md

 node cytobrowser.js [hostname] [port]

 #Put your OpenSeadragon compatible images in the 'data/' directory
-#For converters, see e.g.: http://openseadragon.github.io/examples/creating-zooming-images/
+#For converters, see e.g.: <a href="http://openseadragon.github.io/examples/creating-zooming-images/">http://openseadragon.github.io/examples/creating-zooming-images/</a>

 #Or download an example image and convert it to Deep Zoom Image (dzi) format
 #(There are more examples in the 'examples/' directory)